korney4eg/korney4eg.github.io/tasks/_posts/2021-03-01-phase3-task2-run-blog-engine-on-k8s-pods.md

 - **Run pod with MySQL database**: Update `database.yaml` so that there would be pod `database` with `mysql` container that works on port `3306`.
 Password and other parameters should be hardcoded in manifest.
 - **Check that `database` pod is running**.
 - **Run pod with Wordpress**: Update `wordpress.yaml` so that there would be pod `wordpress` with `app` container that works on port `80`.
 Password and other parameters should be hardcoded in manifest.
-Use `database` pod's address as your database.
+Use `database` pod's hostname as your database.
 - **Check that wordpress pod is running**.

 ### 4. Run Init container inside WordPress pod.